Ligustrum sinense

 How do I control it?

-- Pull or dig seedlings.
-Leave to rot on site or mulch (you can use a lawn mower).
+• Pull or dig seedlings.
+Leave to rot on site

-- Cut stump application: Cut at ground level and immediately treat stump with (5g metsulfuron/1L water).
-Metsulfuron works best, however undiluted glyphosate can also be used, but extra care is required when working with undiluted herbicides.
+• Cut stump application: Cut within 2 cm of ground level and immediately treat stump with Weed Action’s Gly/ Met Mix or picloram gel.
 Cut stems can be left on site to rot down, or mulched.

 Follow up 6-monthly.
 Easiest to spot during spring flowering.
 Bared areas reseed profusely.
 Replant bared areas (after seedlings appear naturally) to minimise seedling growth.